!hide (enable transparent-mode)

 This command will not guarantee to provide 100% transparency, especially in nested-virtualization environments.

-HyperDbg will protect you from user-mode anti-hypervisor methods by making vm-exits transparent even in a nested-virtualization environment; however, there are other traces for anti-VMware, anti-VirtualBox, etc. methods and these methods are still problematic because, HyperDbg tries to hide itself from anti-debugging and anti-hypervisor methods and it won't hide VMware, VirtualBox, etc. thus, you need to run this command in a physical-machine (not in a nested-virtualization environment); otherwise you should find other traces for virtual machine software and solve those traces by yourself (e.g., hooking anti-VMware APIs and Queries).
+HyperDbg will protect you from some anti-hypervisor methods; however, there are other traces for anti-VMware, anti-VirtualBox, etc. methods and these methods are still problematic because, HyperDbg tries to hide itself from anti-debugging and anti-hypervisor methods and it won't hide VMware, VirtualBox, etc. thus, you need to run this command in a physical-machine (not in a nested-virtualization environment); otherwise you should find other traces for virtual machine software and solve those traces by yourself (e.g., hooking anti-VMware APIs and Queries).

 This command will continue the debuggee for some time (in Debugger Mode).
 This means that you lose the current context (registers & memory) after executing this command.